Priapus

 From Delusional Banana

-This work draws on the figure of Priapus as a condition of excess, exposure, and unstable assertion.
+This work takes the figure of Priapus as a starting point.